FarjanaMammmi/Hospital-Management-System-Project-Proposal-/README.md

 The common challenges that we have faced:

-1) Time limit: the period was not enough for developing and creating a perfect system.
+1) Time limitations: the period was not enough for developing and creating a perfect system.
 2) Limited resource: lack of resources and tools to develop a strong system.
 3) Lack of experience: the group members do not have experience in developing a system.
 4) Team mates distance: the distance of our team members is far.
 Thus, the communication was hard and the time difference was long.